 With the dark evenings drawing in, winter is the time of year when it feels particularly good to spoil yourself with a quick getaway to a luxurious spa.
 Many of the country houses and hotels in Ireland’s Blue Book have world-class spa and treatment facilities, in beautiful and peaceful surroundings.

 Moving south, to the Irish midlands, the Wineport Lodge sits in an idyllic woodland setting on the shores of Lough Ree in County Westmeath.
-In their Treatment Suite you’ll find therapists to pamper you with soothing treatments and the most indulgent beauty care.
-Then relax and soak in their outdoor cedar clad hot tubs, a thoroughly tranquil place to enjoy the amazing views across the lake.
+In their Treatment Suite, you can enjoy wonderfully soothing treatments and the most indulgent beauty care.
+Then relax and soak in their outdoor cedar-clad hot tubs, a thoroughly tranquil place to enjoy the amazing views across the lake.

-For those looking for more of a big city getaway than a country house experience, the Merrion Hotel is an oasis of luxury in the heart of Georgian Dublin.
-The Tethra Spa features a full gym, an 18 metre infinity swimming pool, steam room and luxurious treatment areas.
+For those looking for more of a big city getaway than a country house experience, The Merrion Hotel is an oasis of luxury in the heart of Georgian Dublin.
+The Merrion Spa and Health Club features a full gym, an 18-metre infinity swimming pool, steam room and luxurious treatment areas.